Skip to main content

 For noncharter schools, this is a local decision that should be established in administrative regulations or policies.
 There are a number of attendance and accountability considerations.

 1. Article IX, Section 8 External link opens in new window or tab., of the California Constitution (Constitution) prohibits public money from being appropriated for the support of “... any sectarian or denomination school, or any school not under the exclusive control of the officers of the public schools…”.
-Since public schools cannot collect revenue for a pupil participating only on a part-time basis, a district would be advised to seek legal counsel before providing public school services (i.e., single class or extra-curricular program) to a nonenrolled pupil.
+Since public schools cannot collect revenue for a student participating only on a part-time basis, a district would be advised to seek legal counsel before providing public school services (i.e., single class or extra-curricular program) to a nonenrolled student.
 While a district usually has discretion under EC Section 35160, that discretion is limited by the Constitution where the district or charter school concludes that it would be providing a benefit to a private school.

-5. If the concurrent enrollment in private courses does not in any way affect regular school enrollment, it is the family’s decision whether the pupil enrolls in the private school course(s) in addition to public school.
+5. If the concurrent enrollment in private courses does not in any way affect regular school enrollment, it is the family’s decision whether the student enrolls in the private school course(s) in addition to public school.
 All parties should be mindful of the effect of additional homework, time demands, or stress levels that might occur as a result of private after-school or weekend classes.

 Return to Top